 “Having said that, I remember a big-brand guitar that a chap had bought and it wouldn’t stay in tune.
 The owner had changed the tuners, which didn’t help at all.
 He’d restrung it with heavier gauge strings and set the intonation as accurately as he could but still no improvement.

 “The problem as far as I could see was that the neck was extremely flexible - it was like a vibrato!
 I recut and lubricated the nut as best as I could and advised him not to touch it but to sell it as soon as he could…”

-5. How to buy a guitar on eBay
+How to buy a guitar on eBay and Reverb

-Love it or loathe it, eBay is still a huge resource for finding used guitar gear.
-Here are some tips for turning over the right stones when combing the auction site’s listings…
+eBay and Reverb are huge resources for finding used guitar gear.
+Here are some tips for turning over the right stones when combing the sites’ listings…

 After weary trudges through the seemingly endless listings of eBay, it can feel like all the real used guitar ‘finds’ are long gone.
 But there are some tools and techniques that can help you dig a little deeper.